 Who Should Provide Letters of Recommendation for Nurse Scholarships?

-A nursing scholarship recommendation letter is a standard requirement on most application forms and usually written by teachers, coaches, employers, clergy members, volunteer chairs, or politicians.
+A nursing scholarship recommendation letter is a standard requirement on most application forms and is usually written by teachers, coaches, employers, clergy members, volunteer chairs, or politicians.
 Applicants should carefully consider who they choose to write their nursing scholarship letter of recommendation.

 Although the job title held by the person is important, students will also want to choose someone who is familiar with their achievements.
 For instance, if the applicant has a strong relationship with a teacher, the teacher’s nursing scholarship recommendation letter will come across better than a doctor who barely knows the applicant.